niranjana-hub/pdsnd_github/README.md

 Exploring and Understanding US Bikeshare Data

 ### Description
-The bikeshare.py script analyzes bikeshare data from three U.S. cities: Washington, Chicago, and New York City.
-Using the Pandas library and NumPy operations, users can interact with the script to select various filters such as city, month, and day.
-This allows for detailed statistical analyses, including trip duration, user statistics, and the most popular start and end locations.
+The bikeshare.py file contains a Python script designed to analyze bikeshare data from three major US cities: Washington, Chicago, and New York City.
+Utilizing the powerful Pandas library along with NumPy operations, the script allows users to interactively explore the data.

+Users can select various filters, including the city, month, and day, to conduct a comprehensive statistical analysis.
+The script provides insights into several key metrics, such as:

+Trip Duration: Average and total trip times.
+User Statistics: Breakdown of users by type (e.g., subscriber, customer) and gender.
+Time Analysis: Peak times for bike usage, including hour and day of the week.
+Popularity Metrics: Most frequently used start and end stations for trips.
+Additionally, if users are interested in examining the raw data, the script offers a command-line interface option to display the dataset in its entirety.

-Users also have the option to view raw data through the command-line interface.
-The program runs in a loop, enabling users to continue exploring the data until they choose to exit.
+The program operates in a cyclical manner, prompting users to explore different queries until they choose to exit.
+This interactive design ensures a user-friendly experience, making it easy to derive valuable insights from the bikeshare data.

 ### Files used
 The python script in the bikeshare.py file uses three CSV files called chicago.csv, new_york_city.csv and washington.csv.
 Moreover, the bikeshare_2.py file provides the framework in which this code was developed on.